-The Western Australian Curriculum includes a focus on the general capabilities of Literacy, Numeracy, Technologies Competence, Critical and Creative Thinking, Ethical Behaviour, Personal and Social Competence and Intercultural Understanding.
-It also emphasizes three cross-curriculum priorities.
-These priorities provide dimensions that will enrich the curriculum through the development of considered and focused content that fits naturally within the learning areas.
+The Western Australian Curriculum includes a focus on the general capabilities of Literacy, Numeracy, Information and Communication Technologies (ICT), Critical and Creative Thinking, Ethical Understanding, Personal and Social Capability and Intercultural Understanding.
+It also emphasises three crosscurriculum priorities.
+These priorities dimensions that will enrich the curriculum through the development of considered and focused content that fits naturally within the learning areas.
 They enable the delivery of learning area content at the same time as developing knowledge, understanding and skills relating to Aboriginal and Torres Strait Island histories and cultures, Australia's engagement with Asia and sustainability.
 The Western Australian Curriculum sets out what all young people should be taught through descriptors of set content and the learning levels expected through year-level achievement standards.
 Parents can view the Pre-Primary to Year 10 Western Australian Curriculum outline at http://k10outline.scsa.wa.edu.au.